 - 2.1 Children in Public Care, also known as Looked After Children: (a) in care of the local authority, children who have been adopted; (b) or made subject to a child arrangement; (c) or special guardianship; (d) or immediately following having been looked after; (e) or previously looked after children, including those children who appear to Holland Park School to have been in state care outside of England and ceased to be in state care as a result of being adopted.
-Please see notes section. - 2.2 A maximum of 24 places will be offered to applicants who can demonstrate an aptitude and capacity to succeed in the visual arts, especially art and design.
+Please see notes section. - A maximum of 24 places will be offered to applicants who can demonstrate an aptitude and capacity to succeed in the visual arts, especially art and design.
 Places offered under this criterion are made without reference to a child's score on the ability banding test and instead will be assessed by a separate aptitude test.
-The Governors reserve the right to admit fewer than 24 children under this criterion if there are insufficient applicants reaching the required score, with any remaining places split equally across the four ability bands. - 2.3 Children of staff in either or both of the following circumstances: - a) where the member of staff has been employed by the school for two or more years at the time at which the application for admission to the school is made, and/or; - b) the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage.
+The Governors reserve the right to admit fewer than 24 children under this criterion if there are insufficient applicants reaching the required score, with any remaining places split equally across the four ability bands. - 2.3 Children of staff, which includes staff directly employed by Holland Park School or by the United Learning Trust, in either or both of the following circumstances: - a) where the member of staff has been employed by the school (or United Learning Trust) for two or more years at the time at which the application for admission to the school is made, and/or; - b) the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage.